Chair and Partner - Financial Services

 Partner - Dispute Resolution and Litigation

-Andrew leads our insurance practice and specialises in commercial litigation and dispute resolution.
+Andrew specialises in commercial litigation and dispute resolution and leads our insurance practice.
 He has particular expertise in commercial and contract disputes, corporate and regulatory issues, financial services, insurance, technology and telecoms.

 Andrew has acted for major listed companies and financial institutions in New Zealand and around the world.
 He is experienced in managing complex, high-value disputes, including taking cases to trial and resolving disputes through mediation.
 He also helps clients avoid disputes by resolving issues at an early stage.

-Since his return to MinterEllisonRuddWatts in 2009, Andrew has been recognised in Chambers Global and Chambers Asia-Pacific.
+Since his return to MinterEllisonRuddWatts in 2009, Andrew has been recognised as a leading individual in Chambers Global and Chambers Asia-Pacific.

 Partner - Property and Real Estate